 1. Applying for Identifying Documents and Licenses

-A certified copy of your birth certificate or the original copy of your birth records serve as your best proof of your citizenship, your age, and your identity.
-While your certified birth certificate won’t work in all cases as proof of your identity (for example, you will often need a photo ID), it is an important document for establishing your identity when applying for photo identification.
+A certified copy or the original copy of your birth records serves as your best proof of your citizenship.
+These also prove your age and your identity.
+Your certified birth records won’t work in all cases as proof of your identity.
+For example, you will often need a photo ID.
+However, it is an important document for establishing your identity when applying for photo identification.

 2. Keeping Good Records

 3. Registering for School

 How Do I Order a Copy of My Birth Certificate?

-If you don’t currently have a copy of your birth certificate at home, you can go about ordering your birth certificate online.
-You can choose to contact your local vital records office and fill out paperwork yourself and pay the fee there or use VitalRecordsOnline to request certified copies of your birth certificate online.
+If you don’t currently have a copy of your birth certificate at home, you can order one online.
+You can choose to contact your local vital records office and fill out the paperwork yourself and pay the fee there.
+Or, you can use Vital Records Online to get certified copies of your birth records online.
 You will need a copy of your photo ID to apply.
 If you are under 21, you will have to have your parents or legal guardians apply on your behalf.

 There are many reasons why you may need a copy of your birth certificate.
 That is why many people keep a secondary copy in a secure place such as a safe or safety deposit box.